Benjamin W. Lee

-Benjamin Whisoh Lee (Korean: 이휘소; January 1, 1935 – June 16, 1977), or Ben Lee, was a Korean-born American theoretical physicist.
-His work in theoretical particle physics exerted great influence on the development of the standard model in the late 20th century, especially on the renormalization of the electro-weak model and gauge theory.
+Benjamin Whisoh Lee (Korean: 이휘소; January 1, 1935 – June 16, 1977), or Ben Lee, was a South Korean and American theoretical physicist.
+His work in theoretical particle physics exerted great influence on the development of the Standard Model in the late 20th century, especially on the renormalization of the electro-weak model and gauge theory.

 He predicted the mass of the charm quark and contributed to its search.
-Since his inception as a physicist, he has published 110 papers for about 20 years, of which 77 papers have been published in the journal.
-There are 69 papers cited more than 10 times and eight papers cited more than 500 times.
-As of October 2013, all of his papers are cited more than 13,400 times.
-As a major disciple, Kang Joo-sang, professor emeritus at the Department of Physics at Korea University, is also the motif of the fictional character Lee Yong-hu in Kim Jin-myung's novel, The Rose of Sharon Blooms Again.
+His student Kang Joo-sang later became professor emeritus at the Department of Physics at Korea University.
+Lee is also the inspiration for the fictional character Lee Yong-hu in Kim Jin-myung's novel, The Rose of Sharon Blooms Again.

 Biography

 Lee was born in Yongsan, Seoul.
 Both of Lee's parents were trained as doctors, and he was the eldest of four siblings.
 His mother was the breadwinner of the household, and was initially employed as a doctor at a hospital.
 Later, she opened her own pediatrics and obstetrics/gynaecology practice.

 Lee demonstrated academic promise as a child and gained admission to Kyunggi Middle School.
-During his fourth year, The Korean War broke out and his family was forced to evacuate to the Busan Perimeter, where he continued his schooling.
+During his fourth year, the Korean War broke out and his family was forced to evacuate to the Busan Perimeter, where he continued his schooling.

 Lee later enrolled in Kyunggi High School, and one year before graduating, was admitted as the top-ranked student to Seoul National University as a chemical engineering major.
 While in college, he was awarded a scholarship by the association of military wives whose husbands participated in the Korean War, enabling him to emigrate to the United States for undergraduate study.

 Lee received his B.S. summa cum laude from Miami University (1956), his M.S. from the University of Pittsburgh (1958), and his Ph.D. from the University of Pennsylvania (1961).
 After conducting research at the Institute for Advanced Study, Lee went on to serve as professor of physics at the University of Pennsylvania, Stony Brook University, and the University of Chicago.

-Later, Lee was appointed head of the department of theorteical physics at Fermi National Accelerator Laboratory.
+Later, Lee was appointed head of the department of theoretical physics at Fermi National Accelerator Laboratory.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1976.

 On June 16, 1977, Lee was killed in a car accident near Kewanee, Illinois while driving on Interstate 80.
 At the time of his death, Lee was widely regarded by his peers as a world-class elementary particle physicist, that had specialized in gauge theory and weak interactions.